 American Red Cross.
 Ages 13-17.
 Helping others feels good, and helps you feel good about yourself.
 Your local Red Cross can work with you to provide rewarding experiences, opportunities to utilize your talents, or provide training to help you serve your community.

 Anthem LemonAid Host a FREE Anthem LemonAid stand in your community and raise money for kids with cancer in Central Virginia.
-July 18-20.
+Event occurs in July.
 AnthemLemonAid.com

 BARK Volunteer.
 Dog walking, kennel care, office help, administrative, special projects, and more.